TheLuckyLuc/custom-wp/README.md

     import './filename';

+## SVG Files

+### Inline SVGs

+If you want to inline any SVGs via JS, just place them in a folder called "**inline**" inside the "**svg**" folder.
+This will allow you to pull in the entire SVG file rather than just referencing it via a link.

-## SVG Sprites
+### SVG Sprites

 I just included this by default because I've found it super handy to work with when needing to re-use custom svg files multiple times (apparently more performant than manually inlining them).

-Any .svg files that get added to the **/src/img** folder, will get added to a combined **"spritemap.svg"** file in the root of the **dist** folder, which lets you inline any svg files just by referencing them using the **use** element.
+Any .svg files that get added to the **/src/svg** folder, will get added to a combined **"spritemap.svg"** file in the root of the **dist** folder, which lets you inline any svg files just by referencing them using the **use** element.

-If you added an svg file called "twitter.svg" to the /src/img folder for example, you'll then be able to inline it into any file using the below syntax:
+If you added an svg file called "twitter.svg" to the /src/svg folder for example, you'll then be able to inline it into any file using the below syntax:

     <svg>
     	<use xlink:href="<?php echo get_template_directory_uri(); ?>/dist/spritemap.svg#sprite-twitter"></use>
     </svg>

+### Don't wanna use SVG sprites?

+npm uninstall the following package:

+> svg-spritemap-webpack-plugin

+Then just remove the following block of code in the webpack.config.js file (mentioned twice):

+    new  SVGSpritemapPlugin('src/svg/**/*.svg', {
+    	output: {
+    		svg4everybody: true,
+    	},
+    }),

+Also remove the "**svg-spritemap-webpack-plugin**" import at the top of the file in case you forget.